Sudhandar/blog/docs/consulting.md

 <div class="testimonial" markdown>
 "I had the pleasure of working closely with Sudhandar over the past two years, and I can confidently say that he is an exceptional data scientist and an invaluable asset to any team.
 His ability to tackle complex business challenges with data-driven solutions has made a significant impact on our projects and our stakeholders.

 Sudhandar combines a strong technical background in machine learning and natural language processing with a keen understanding of business needs.
 His work on leveraging state-of-the-art LLM models and NLP techniques has led to innovative solutions that have greatly improved our the data quality of our projects.
-Whether it’s designing robust ETL pipelines, developing advanced machine learning models, or delivering strategic recommendations, he approaches every task with precision and a commitment to excellence.
+Whether it's designing robust ETL pipelines, developing advanced machine learning models, or delivering strategic recommendations, he approaches every task with precision and a commitment to excellence.

 He is a fantastic team player.
 He is dependable, collaborative, and always willing to lend a hand to help his colleagues succeed.
 His proactive approach and leadership skills have also made him an effective team member, ensuring that we stay organized and focused on our goals.
 I am confident that Sudhandar will continue to achieve great things in his career, and I would highly recommend him to any organization looking for a talented and dedicated data scientist who can make a real difference."